AppWerft/Ti.WifiManager/README.md

 # Ti.WifiManager

 Titanium module for exposing Androids's WifiManager.
+The module can list the configured networks, can browse all access points.
+The module can connect to new AP.
+It supports WEP, WPA (PSK and Enterprise).
+The button method of WPS will supported.

 Thanks to Jean-René Auger and Appwapp for sponsoring. <img src="https://encrypted-tbn3.gstatic.com/images?q=tbn:ANd9GcQ-aerX3QEAscr_2jMrxcK_HEmQNQx2EFdtS1QGLeThOqHc61j3" width=100 />